*Post updated December 2021

 Use a spatula!

-When the baking time is up, remove from the oven and let them cool for a few minutes.
+When the baking time is up, remove them from the oven and let them cool for a few minutes.
 If you have any issues removing the muffins, use a small spatula to loosen them.
 Do not use a knife to loosen them from the pan.

 Knives scratch stuff.